cmaureir/progra-alma/lectures/week1/lecture1.rst

     i = i + 1

-First, the expression is evaluated, and their result is the successor of the actual ``i`` value.
+First, the expression is evaluated and their result is the successor of the actual ``i`` value.
-For example, if ``i`` has the value 15, after the assignment will be have the value 16.
+For example, if ``i`` has the value 15, after the assignment it will have the value 16.
-This *not* mean that 15 = 16.
+This does *not* mean that 15 = 16.

 Conditionals
 ~~~~~~~~~~~~